1955 Facts, History and Fun Trivia

 The Oscars had an eligibility period spanning from January 1, 1954, to December 31, 1954.
 The Emmy Awards, on the other hand, targeted shows produced within the United States, though the specific eligibility window was less strictly defined at this point.

 “Now it’s time to say goodbye to all our company, / M-I-C…

 Carlene King Johnson (Vermont)

-Dr. Joyce Brothers was disliked by the producers of The 64,000 Question, and her opponent was coached.
+The producers of The 64,000 Question disliked Dr. Joyce Brothers, and her opponent was coached.
 They purposely asked her a boxing question, figuring a girl wouldn’t get the answer.
 She did.

 John Wayne, Susan Hayward, Lee Van Cleef, Agnes Moorehead, and Dick Powell all died of cancer, probably from filming The Conquerer near a Nevada nuclear testing site in 1955.

-Emmett Till, a 14-year-old black teenager that was killed for allegedly flirting with a white female.
+Emmett Till, a 14-year-old black teenager, was killed for allegedly flirting with a white female.
 The murderers were acquitted in a trial by an all-white jury.